Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 <p class="firstLetter">"Is the Enneagram a religious thing?"</p>

 Well, the answer is complex.
 The Enneagram is old.
 Some say it is ancient.
 One thing is clear: It is used within various religious and spiritual traditions for growth and self-understanding.
 But it is not inherently religious.
 There is no council or governing body.
-At its core, the Enneagram is a psychological tool—a system that can guide students toward a profound understanding of themselves and others.
+At its core, the Enneagram is a psychological tool—a system that can guide students towards understanding themselves and others.

 With that, let's look at the Enneagram's various religious connections.